microsoft/coyote/docs/ref/Microsoft.Coyote.SystematicTesting/TestInitAttribute.md

 Attribute for declaring the initialization method to be called before testing starts.

-Attribute for declaring the initialization method to be called before testing starts.

 ```csharp
 [AttributeUsage(AttributeTargets.Method)]
 public sealed class TestInitAttribute : Attribute